*NEW interactive menu website—> All School Lunch Menus

 Welcome to Hingham Food Service.
 We strive for balance in our program of health, fun and yumminess.
 We offer balanced meals to the children in Hingham in a variety of ways.
 Some favorites amongst the students are the pretzel meal, brunch for lunch and chicken nuggets are always a big hit at any level.

-The software used in foodservice also gives the ability to apply for free and reduced lunch online.
-That link is https://www.schoolmealapp.com.
-If your family is struggling financially use the link to see if you qualify.
+Schoolcafe.com is also the place you can find the online application to apply for free/reduced school lunch.
+If your family is struggling financially check into schoolcafe.com to see if you qualify.
 Please don’t hesitate to reach out to us for assistance with the application.
 Worrying about money can be stressful.
 This program is completely anonymous, and may help to alleviate a little of that burden.
 You can send your child off to school and know that he/she will have a healthy delicious meal every school day.
 Student’s eligibility is completely anonymous and automatic through the point of sale system.

 School Lunch Information